 The market for space-qualified propellant tanks is dominated by carbon fibre, which is the most important type of material used in the production of propellant tanks.
 The aerospace industry has been fabricating satellite structures and launch vehicle structures out of carbon fibre composites for quite some time now.

 For instance, the automated fibre placement (AFP) machine was used to fabricate rocket elements for the Artemis Program Space Launch System (SLS), which is a heavy launch vehicle.
-These sandwich structures had a diameter of more than eight metres and were built of carbon-fiber skins with an aluminium honeycomb core.
+These sandwich structures had a diameter of more than eight metres and were built of carbon-fibre skins with an aluminium honeycomb core.
 The rocket elements themselves were made of carbon fibre.

-Compression-molded composite parts will see a significant increase in demand from the space industry in the foreseeable future.
+Compression-moulded composite parts will see a significant increase in demand from the space industry in the foreseeable future.
 The manufacture of complicated composite parts for aerostructures, space, and satellites can be enabled through a process called compression moulding that uses BMC.

 It is projected that the need for diaphragm tanks would increase in the coming years as a result of the growing number of space-qualified propellant tanks.
 Because the tanks are not only lightweight but also reliable and can be produced at a cheap cost, their utilisation in the aerospace industry has increased significantly over the course of recent history.